wingmingchan/velocity/hannonhill/README.md

 # Velocity: Hannon Hill

 I put the formats used to implement the Hannon Hill site here.
 The new idea I am experimenting is to use formats for site configuration.
 To understand how it works, start with the default format (default.vm) and the setup format (master-setup.vm).
-For an example of a setup format used in a site (placed in the Base Folder), see https://github.com/wingmingchan/velocity/blob/master/custom/setup.vm
+For an example of a setup format used in a site (placed in the Base Folder), see https://github.com/wingmingchan/velocity/blob/master/custom/setup.vm.
+For documentation, see http://www.upstate.edu/cascade-admin/standard-model/site-configuration/setup-formats/index.php.